-Unlike many other summer study abroad programs, we keep the size of our programs small.
+Unlike many other study abroad programs, we keep the size of our programs small.
 We firmly believe that group sizes of 50+ students only hurt your ability to integrate into the culture and do not allow your site directors to get to know you.

 We understand that being prepared is important to a successful study abroad experience.
 That’s why our team has labored over the years to refine our study abroad programs.
 We help you prepare with:

 Detailed orientation package upon approval into the program

 Detailed orientation program when you arrive in your host country

 Experienced staff willing to answer all of your questions

 The ASA team is a group of people who are well traveled, experienced in foreign education, always there to assist you and best of all, they are people who have studied abroad themselves.
 We know what it’s like to move into a new home, in a new country, with a new language and it’s this first-hand experience which makes us true professionals when it comes to studying abroad.

 We want to see all of our students leave our program feeling that they are leaving the best experience of their life.
 For some of our students, this will be their first time outside of the United States and their first exposure to a new culture.
 We recognize that this is not always an easy adjustment and our orientations help take away some of the surprise and guesswork that often leads to anxiety.
 No question or request is too small, so please, call us toll-free at (888) 845-4ASA with any question that you may have.
 We look forward to speaking with you soon!